 The PEP is an evolving record of what needs to happen for a pupil to enable them to make the expected progress and fulfil their potential.
 The PEP will reflect the importance of a personalised approach to learning which meets the identified educational needs of the child.
+The PEP will be reviewed termly.

-The school with other professionals and the child's carers will use the PEP to support the child's educational needs, raise the child's aspirations and improve their life chances.
+The school, with other professionals and the child's carers, will use the PEP to support the child's educational needs, raise the child's aspirations and improve their life chances.
 All relevant bodies, such as the LA, the designated teacher and carers, will involve the child in the PEP process at all stages.